ITU-GeoAI-Challenge/3rd_place_cropland_mapping/README.md

 The goal of this challenge was to develop accurate and cost-effective classification models to improve the accuracy and robustness of land cover classification with satellite images.

-## Software & Hardware Requirements
-Google Colab was used for preprocessing, training, and inferencing stages.

 ## Workflow Solution

 ```mermaid